arian2528/d-log-books-mvp/.github/instructions.md

 Social Sign-In: Users will authenticate exclusively through a supported Social Provider (e.g., GitHub, Google) managed by the Hono proxy.
 No email/password flow.

-Role Assignment: Initial users are assigned one of two roles: Admin or Standard User.
+Role Assignment: Initial users are assigned one of the following roles: Admin,Pilot, Mechanic (A&P), Operator, Owner, or Inspector (IA).

-User Profile: Simple view/edit of name and email.
+User Profile: Simple view/edit of name email and role.

 B. Core Data Functionality (The "Do" Feature)

-Create/Read Entity: Users can create and view Entity records (e.g., Projects, Tasks, or Records).
+Log Entry Creation: Users can create log entries in the relevant logbooks (Operator, Airframe, Engine, etc.).

-Role-Based Access Control (RBAC) Logic:
+Role-Based Access Control (RBAC) & Signing:

-Standard User: Can only read/write their own Entity records.

-Admin: Can read/write/delete any Entity record.
+*   **Pilot**: Can create and sign their own flight logs in the Pilot Log.
+This action triggers the cascading update.
+*   **Operator**: Can manage operational data in the Operator Log, such as crew assignments and dispatch records.
+*   **Mechanic (A&P)**: Can create and sign off on maintenance entries in the Airframe, Engine, Avionics and Propeller logs.
+*   **Inspector (IA)**: Can perform and sign off on annual inspections and major repairs, making those records immutable.

 C. Basic Dashboard

-A landing page that displays a list of accessible Entity records based on the user's assigned role.
+A landing page that displays a summary of the aircraft's status, including total times and upcoming maintenance items.

 3. Technical Stack & Architecture